THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 THE SURPRISING INTRODUCTION OF NEW CHARACTERS

 What I found quite surprising was the introducing of so many new characters.
-Not that I minded it, I just didn't expect it.
-Still, I must say that the new characters really made sense.
+Not that I minded it, I just didn't expect it as this is the finishing novel of the saga.
+Still, I must say that the new characters really made sense and were well fitted into the story.

 “Because the people are ignorant, stupid, and easy to manipulate," Skellen finished the sentence, after he had himself a sneeze.
 "You need only ‘Hurrah!' and make a speech from the senate steps promising to open the prisons and cut the taxes."